ERC725Alliance/erc725.js/README.md

 erc725.getAllData()
 ```

-Returns all key value pairs from the ERC725 contract as defined in the provided schema.
+Returns all available data from the ERC725 contract as defined in class's schema.

 **Returns**